spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 **Request**: ✅

-**Explanation**: The request is accepted by the system because its targeting the beehive cluster group and not a cluster group managed by the tenant.
-From a cluster group perspective the resources requested fall within the allowed resource ranges allowed by the beehive cluster group.
+**Explanation**: The request is accepted because it targets the beehive cluster group and not a cluster group managed by the tenant.
+Based on the cluster group quota, the number of requested resources falls within the within the approved limits of the beehive cluster group.